 Provides a deeper look at how nature play can be integrated into the daily curriculum of toddlers, preschool, and school age children.
 Designs indoor and outdoor natural spaces.
 Prerequisite: ECE251 with a grade of C or better; or consent of instructor.
-Offered as needed

-ECE147 Movement Experiencees in Young Children: Advanced 1 class hr/wk, 1 cr.
+ECE147 Movement Experiences in Young Children: Advanced 1 class hr/wk, 1 cr.

 Explores importance of movement for young children's development.
 Connects movement activities with brain development.
 Examines role of language bridging movement and cognitive development.
 Surveys appropriate activities for children.
 Investigates role of the teacher in supporting children's movement activities.
 Prerequisite: ECE153 with a grade of C or better; or consent of instructor.
-Offered as needed